TheLokj/rstudioforchromebook/README.md

 Steps :

+1 - Click on Code and Download ZIP.

+2 - Open it.

-1 - Download the script and put it in the home file (named Linux files in File Explorer)
+3 - Put the rstudio.sh in the home file (named Linux files in File Explorer)

-2 - Open the terminal (Terminal -> penguin) and type :
+4 - Open the terminal (Terminal -> penguin) and type :

 chmod +x rstudio.sh

-3 - Then type :
+5 - Then type :

 sudo ./rstudio.sh

-4 - Enjoy !
+6 - Enjoy !

 Once the installation is complete, you can find it in the application launcher and add it to the taskbar by right-clicking.
 You can increase the zoom in the Appearance tab, the text being quite small by default.